30-Day Family Itinerary for New Zealand

 In Te Anau, short but excellent activities include visiting the free-entry Te Anau Bird Sanctuary where they have New Zealand birds in rehabilitation.
 There’s also the Trout Observatory if you want to see fish and crayfish in their element.

 If you have more time, the Te Anau Glowworm Caves are well worth checking out, accessible by boat which includes a guided cave tour among glowworms and underground waterfalls.
-Check it out on Viator, Tripadvisor, Klook or KKday.
+Check it out on Viator or Klook.

 Family Activities in Te Anau

-- Delve into the Te Anau Glowworm Caves (more info on Viator, Tripadvisor, Klook or KKday)
+- Delve into the Te Anau Glowworm Caves (more info on Viator or Klook)

 - Watch the birds at the Te Anau Bird Sanctuary